These outlets shape industry opinion and are trusted by both professionals and consumers.

 Reputable publications are more inclined to feature brands that produce engaging content.

 Since they also want their content to perform, it helps if that content has shareable elements.
-Consumers sharing the articles on social media amplifies the publication’s reach, and, by extension, yours.
+Consumers sharing the articles on social media amplifies the publication’s reach, and, by extension, yours, increasing your chances of getting noticed by journalists and media.

-That means you should consider producing high-quality photos, catchy videos, interactive tools, or intriguing infographics to accompany your stories.
+That means you should consider producing high-quality photos, catchy videos, interactive tools, or intriguing infographics to accompany your stories, as these can enhance your PR distribution efforts.

-Research shows that 66% of consumers find short-form videos engaging, while 61% react well to images.
+Research shows that 66% of consumers find short-form videos engaging, while 61% react well to images, is an insider tip for entrepreneurs.

 Similarly, infographics can increase website traffic by up to 10%, while interactive content generates up to five times more views than static text.

-All in all, you should invest in content that doesn’t just inform but entertains or starts a conversation.
+All in all, you should invest in content that doesn’t just inform but entertains or starts a conversation, which can significantly improve your brand needs.

 Leverage PR and Media Tools